Icinga/icingaweb2/doc/installation.md

 ## <a id="upgrading-to-2.1.x"></a> Upgrading to Icinga Web 2 2.1.x

 * Since Icinga Web 2 version 2.1.3 LDAP user group backends respect the configuration option `group_filter`.
+  Users who changed the configuration manually and used the option `filter` instead have to change it back to `group_filter`.